Cherry Popsicle Day: A History of Summer's Favorite Treat

-The frozen treat has been around for centuries but the invention of what has become known as the "popsicle" is somewhat more recent.
+The frozen treat has been around for centuries, but the invention of what has become known as the "popsicle" is somewhat more recent.

-Little Frank lived in California but I guess it just happened to be cold enough that night for his concoction to freeze with the mixing stick in it.
-When he discovered it in the morning it was completely frozen with the stick standing upright like a handle.
+Little Frank lived in California, but I guess it just happened to be cold enough that night for his concoction to freeze with the mixing stick in it.
+When he discovered it in the morning, it was completely frozen with the stick standing upright like a handle.

 He fiddled around with it and managed to pull it up out of the can and started to eat it.
 Little Frank found the frozen discovery to be quite delicious and started making them for friends and family.
 An entrepreneur was born!
-He soon expanded to selling the ice treat at the beaches of California.
+He soon expanded to selling the icy treat at the beaches of California.

 How Did the Popsicle Get Its Name?

-It wasn't until 20 years later that Frank Epperson patented the name "Epsicle" which is a combination of his last name and icicle.
-It later was renamed "Popsicle" and there are two stories to support this change in name.
+It wasn't until 20 years later that Frank Epperson patented the name "epsicle," which is a combination of his last name and icicle.
+It was later renamed "popsicle" and there are two stories to support this change in name.